 - Final Q&A with instructor

-Registration in this session is required, and is now open.
-Those successfully registered will receive an email within one week of the session date.
+Registration in this program is required, and is now open.
+Those successfully registered will receive a confirmation email and Zoom link within a week of the workshop date.

 If you have a disability or medical condition that may affect your full participation in the event, please email email@example.com in advance of the event.